jhap1982/giveituruguay/2002/2002-09-27 - Plaza de Toros Nuevo Progreso, Guadalajara, Mexico/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-By the Way
+2. By the Way
-Scar Tissue
+3. Scar Tissue
-Around the World
+4. Around the World
-Universally Speaking
+5. Universally Speaking
-Otherside
+6. Otherside
-Maybe part of JOHN
+7. Maybe part of JOHN
-The Zephyr Song
+8. The Zephyr Song
-Can't Stop
+9. Can't Stop
-Latest Disgrace tease
+10. Latest Disgrace tease
-Parallel Universe
+11. Parallel Universe
-Cabron
+12. Cabron
-Don't Forget Me
+13. Don't Forget Me
-Right on Time
+14. Right on Time
-I Could Have Lied
+15. I Could Have Lied
-Venice Queen
+16. Venice Queen
-Californication
+17. Californication
-What Is Soul? jam
+18. What Is Soul? jam
-Give It Away
+19. Give It Away
-ENCORE BREAK
+<br> ENCORE BREAK
-Under the Bridge
+20. Under the Bridge
-Me and My Friends
+21. Me and My Friends

 ## Notes